Description

 Risk and Exploitability

 With a CVSS score of 3.7, the vulnerability is of low severity.
 The server side error can be triggered by any external client who can craft a request with the x-nextjs-data header; no authentication is required.
 An attacker can poison cached 3xx responses on a CDN or reverse proxy that does not vary on this header, causing downstream visitors to receive a redirect lacking a Location header until the cache expires or is purged.
-The EPSS score is unavailable, and the vulnerability is not listed in the CISA KEV catalog.
+The EPSS score of 8e-05 indicates a very low probability of exploitation, and the vulnerability is not listed in the CISA KEV catalog.

 Remediation